Top 10 ways to use up mashed potatoes

 Black pudding potato cakes with fried eggs & tomatoes

 Smoked trout fishcakes with mushy peas

 Kipper fish cakes with watercress mayo

 Cottage pie cakes

-As well as cottage and shepherd's pies, you can spread mash on lots of different pie fillings.
-You're not likely to have huge amounts of mash left, so rustle up a pie for two, or individual pies for freezing.
+As well as classic cottage pies and super satisfying shepherd’s pies, you can spread mash on lots of different fabulous fillings.
+You’re not likely to have huge amounts of mash left, so rustle up a pie for two, or individual pies for freezing.

 From Irish boxty to Jewish latkes, the potato pancake is a universal treat.
 In this recipe for dense American-style pancakes, part of the flour is replaced with leftover mash.
 Serve with bacon and scrambled eggs at brunch.

 These breadcrumbed fritters are great for a tapas spread.
-Traditional Spanish ‘croquetas’ usually contain jamón, cheese and white bechamel sauce, but you can also make them with mashed potatoes.
-This thoroughly British version is a spin on traditional method of using up roast dinner leftovers.
+Traditional Spanish ‘croquetas’ usually contain jamón, cheese and white béchamel sauce, but you can also make them with mashed potatoes.
+This thoroughly British version is a spin on the traditional method of using up roast dinner leftovers.

 This bake doesn’t even require flour – it’s replaced with mash and ground almonds.
 The result is a moist and dense cake that’ll leave everyone guessing about the surprise ingredient.